open-telemetry/opamp-spec/specification.md

 At a minimum the instance_uid field MUST be set.
 An HTTP-based client MUST use the heartbeat interval as its polling interval.

+Any AgentToServer message where instance_uid field is set is considered a valid heartbeat.
+Note that it is not necessary to send a separate AgentToServer message just for heartbeating purposes if another AgentToServer message containing other data was just sent.
+The Agent must count heartbeating interval from the last AgentToServer message sent.

-A heartbeat is used to keep a load balancer connection active and inform the server that the Agent is still alive and active.
+A heartbeat is used to keep a connection active and inform the server that the Agent is still alive and active.
 A server could use the heartbeat to make decisions about the liveness of the connected Agent.